 Please consider supporting our work.
 You may make a tax-deductible donation by clicking on the Donate button below.

-If you prefer, you can send a check to us at PO Box 2965, Taos, NM 87571.
-(If you do send a check, please make your check payable to the Allende Program in Social Medicine, the 501C3 organization recognized by the Internal Revenue Service that processes tax-deductible donations, and indicate that the contribution is for the Civilian Medical Resources Network in the note area on your check.)
+If you prefer, you can send a check to us at PO Box 51822, Albuquerque, NM 87181.
+(If you do send a check, please make your check payable to the Allende Program in Social Medicine, the 501(c)(3) charitable organization recognized by the Internal Revenue Service.
+Please indicate in the note section of your check that the contribution is for the Civilian Medical Resources Network.)

-As the United States continues its military operations in Afghanistan, Iraq, and now Syria and elsewhere, the epidemic of physical and mental health problems and suicides among our active duty service members and veterans continues to increase.
+As our country’s endless wars continue, the epidemic of physical and mental health problems and suicides among our active duty service members and veterans continues to increase.
 The ending or phasing out of combat in certain regions, without the achievement of any meaningful military goals, is contributing to soldiers’ perception that the suffering they have experienced and have inflicted on others has been futile.
 They have no meaningful narrative by which to explain their own and others’ suffering.
 For these and other reasons, we believe the need for civilian-sector services will continue to grow.

 Because we have been able to help GIs with such grave problems, we continue to find our work very gratifying.
 By offering a different outlook for underserved GIs, we see our work as a step toward peace with justice.